paschalugwu/Paschal_SE-DS_Notes/BASh/ProcessesANDsignals.md

 ## 1. Understanding Process IDs (PID)

 In the world of Bash/Shell scripting, understanding Process IDs (PIDs) is crucial.
 A Process ID is a unique numerical identifier assigned to each running process in a Unix-like operating system.
-This note aims to explain what a PID is, its significance, and how it can be utilized in real-world projects.
+This section aims to explain what a PID is, its significance, and how it can be utilized in real-world projects.

 ### What is a PID?